-WTW spends time working with the next generation of emerging designers who care about how their clothes are produced.
-Better still a lot of the pieces stocked by WTW are one of a kind, which means if you are going to a party, event, meeting, or if you just like looking fancy answering the door to the postman, you will always look as unique as you feel.
+WTW spends time working with next-generation emerging designers, who care about how their clothes are produced.
+Better still, most pieces stocked by WTW are one of a kind.
+This means if you are attending a party, event, meeting, or if you just like looking fancy answering the door to the postman, you will always look as unique as you feel.

 We all want to look and feel good, especially if we have an event coming up.
-Do you ever get that dread when you realise you have nothing you feel like wearing?
-Normally when these feelings strike our first impulse is to hit the high street.
-I always get that feeling if I have a wedding to go to and I don’t fancy shelling out on a pricey new outfit.
-Alternatively, if we are feeling in a style rut WTW can offer us a real and fun solution, without the retail guilt, and without clogging up our wardrobes with outfits that will only get worn once.
-Less clutter is such a bonus, a clean closet helps keep a clean mind and more space for things we really want.
+Normally our first impulse is to hit the high street.
+Alternatively, if you are in a style rut WTW can offer a fun solution, without the retail guilt, and without clogging up our wardrobes.
+Less clutter is such a bonus, a clean closet equals a clean mind.

-ITE: I have really enjoyed learning about your journey leading up to the birth of Wear The Walk tell our readers a bit about WTW and the drive that pushed you to follow your business instincts.
+ITE: I have really enjoyed learning about your journey leading up to the birth of Wear The Walk.
+Tell us a bit about WTW and the drive that pushed you to follow your business instincts.

-WTW: So, for me, this business is always something I wanted to do eventually.
+WTW: For me, this business is something I always wanted to do.
 I love the idea of peer to peer lending, so I wanted to see if it would work for designer to consumer lending.
-As all fashion obsessed girls fall victim too, I was buying a load of crap, wearing it once, and fattening up my wardrobe.
-So I decided there must be a better way to be consuming, and after looking at some successful companies in the US, I decided to take a leap of faith!
+As all fashion obsessed girls fall victim to, I was buying a load of crap, wearing it once, and fattening up my wardrobe.
+I decided there must be a better way to be consuming.
+After looking at some successful companies in the US, I decided to take a leap of faith!

-ITE: How does it make you feel that the pieces you stock are special, and not disposable like a lot of fast fashion trends at the moment?
+ITE: How does it make you feel to know you’re stocking special pieces, not disposable like a lot of fast fashion trends?

-WTW: It makes me feel like we’ve got something (hopefully) unique, something that people would value because they can’t just get it on the high street, but most importantly it makes me feel like we’re building a community, of fashion lovers that are craving to be connected.
+WTW: It makes me feel like we’ve got something unique, something that people would value because they can’t get it on the high street.
+Most importantly, it makes me feel we’re building a community of fashion lovers, that are craving to be connected.
 Which in essence is what fashion should be about, aspirational but accessible.

 ITE: You offer a stylist service at WTW.
 What would you say to anyone struggling to find their own personal style?

 WTW: Experiment, explore and be inspired.
-I’m not a big believer in promoting what’s in “trend” and what’s not, I want women to find their own personal style for different occasions.
-It’s all about how wearing something fabulous makes you feel and the persona you want to give off whilst wearing it.
-Sometimes I want to be understated and comfortable, others I want to feel and look floaty and girly.
+I’m not a big believer in promoting what’s in “trend.”
+I want women to find their own personal style for different occasions.
+It’s all about how wearing something fabulous makes you feel.
+Channelling the persona you want to give off.
+Sometimes, I want to be understated and comfortable, other times I want to look floaty and girly.
 Renting via our styling service enables you to do this.

-ITE: Sustainability is starting to progress in leaps and bounds, and our ideas behind the meaning of sustainable fashion are changing for the better, no longer does it conjure hippie vibes.
+ITE: Sustainability is progressing in leaps and bounds.
+Our ideas about sustainable fashion are changing for the better.
 Do you have a passion for sustainability?
 What elements of conscious dressing does WTW address?

-WTW: Yes!!
+WTW: Yes!
 Absolutely, WTW’s primary value is to promote sustainable fashion and to encourage women to be more conscious with their consumption.
 Our subscription service is really where you can transform your behavioural habits.
-We don’t want women just to rent for one-off occasions, or for renting to supplement buying, our goal is to replace buying.
-Which I appreciate sounds extreme, and I’m not trying to say never buy anything again.
-I still think we allied a capsule wardrobe, but beyond one, I firmly believe everything else should and can be rented!
+We don’t want women just to rent for one-off occasions or renting to supplement buying, our goal is to replace buying.
+Which I appreciate sounds extreme, I’m not trying to say never buy anything again.
+I think we allied a capsule wardrobe, beyond that, I firmly believe everything else should and can be rented.

-ITE: You have a creative spirit and a strong vision for the future of WTW, how does it feel to be at the helm of a cool young company and work with people who love what you are about?
+ITE: You have a creative spirit and a strong vision for the future of WTW, how does it feel to be at the helm of a cool young company?

 WTW: Ha!
 It’s lovely you say that, but most of the time I’m just looking at our finances, managing my team or tracing our inventory.
-I think back at when I started this and envy the time when I was “doing all the fun stuff,” although I’m pretty sure this was looking through rose-tinted glasses.
-I think the best thing about working at WTW is my team, we have fun, don’t take ourselves to seriously but get our shit done.
+I think back to when I started this and envy the time when I was “doing all the fun stuff.”
+Although, I’m pretty sure this was looking through rose-tinted glasses.
+The best thing about working at WTW is my team, we have fun, don’t take ourselves to seriously but get our shit done.

 ITE: Do you have any favourite designers that you are stocking at the moment?

-WTW: I can’t say that!!!
-I need to be democratic…but if I had to choose, I’d say the one I’m most excited about right now is Riona Treacy, I love the collection because it’s so effortless.
+WTW: I need to be democratic…but if I had to choose, I’d say the one I’m most excited about right now is Riona Treacy, I love the collection because it’s so effortless.

 ITE: Good choice, I am a sucker for interesting hand-dyed clothes.
 We are very proud to see you are flying the flag for women in business.
 Tell us about your plans for the future of WTW.

 WTW: Thanks!
-So we’re currently raising some investment right now so we can scale up.
-The plan is to expand into Europe in our second year after funding.
+So we’re currently raising some investment so we can scale up.
+The plan is to expand into Europe after funding.

 ITE: Lastly, do you have a personal motto that helps you?

 WTW: laugh your way through the tears!
-Which is basically ideal for when you’re in the shit.
-It works a treat!
+It is ideal for when you’re in the shit and works a treat.

 Haha, that is pretty good advice, I will remember that.

-Renting our wardrobes would definitely help free up some space in our every day overflowing wardrobes.
+Renting our wardrobes would help free up some space in our overflowing wardrobes.
 Empowerment through dressing, feeling elevated and confident is an important part of our modern lives.
 Looking good and feeling great can be life-changing.

-Thank you so much for this collaboration Zoe, we wish Wear The Walk continued success in the future in growing the business and helping make many more women feel incredible.
+Thank you so much for this collaboration Zoe, we wish you continued success in the future, growing the business and helping make many more women feel incredible.